jp-cranfield/mSOM/README.md

 Alternatively the common pathway data file for Arabidopsis thaliana is included in the **Data** folder.

 ## Packages
-SOMs are mplemented using the minisom package (https://github.com/JustGlowing/minisom).
+SOMs are implemented using the minisom package (https://github.com/JustGlowing/minisom).

 A significant number of Python packages are used so it is recommended that a virtual environment like _Anaconda_ is used.
-A YAML file (environment.yaml) is provided in the repository to help with the construction of an approprate environment.
-The appropriate environment can thenbe created with the command _conda env create -f environment.yml_
+A YAML file (environment.yaml) is provided in the repository to help with the construction of an appropriate environment.
+The appropriate environment can then be created with the command _conda env create -f environment.yml_